COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Galaxy sample

 We selected a galaxy sample from the COSMOS-Web survey, spanning the redshift range from 0 to 4.
 We choose this redshift range to include a significant portion of cosmic history which encompasses the peak in the cosmic SFR density.
 We limit ourselves to $z<4$ to reach a mass completeness limit sufficient to define the MS and be able to produce a robust statistical analysis.

-We implement a selection criterion based on the reduced $\chi^2$ obtained from SED modeling with \cigale\ to include only galaxies whose observed properties closely align with our theoretical expectations, ensuring well-constrained physical parameters.
-We use a percentile-based selection at the 98th quantile, retaining galaxies with $\chi^2_{\text{red}}$ values below this threshold ($\chi^2_{\text{red,lim}}\approx50$).
+We implemented a selection criterion based on the reduced $\chi^2$ obtained from SED modeling with \cigale\ to include only galaxies whose observed properties closely align with our theoretical expectations, ensuring well-constrained physical parameters.
+We used a percentile-based selection at the 98th quantile, retaining galaxies with $\chi^2_{\text{red}}$ values below this threshold ($\chi^2_{\text{red,lim}}\approx50$).
 This approach mitigates potential sources of systematic error and ensures that our analysis is based on robust and reliable data.
-Then, to ensure robust measurement of the flux in the rest-frame optical at S/N$\gtrsim5$, a magnitude cut is applied in F444W corresponding to approximately 95\% completeness (see M. Shuntov 2024, in prep.) leading to $m_{\rm F444W}^{\rm lim}=27$.
-This cut also eliminates spatial selection bias due to the small variations in depth within COSMOS-Web.
+To ensure robust measurement of the flux in the rest-frame optical with a signal-to-noise ratio (S/N) greater than five, a magnitude cut is applied in the F444W filter.
+This corresponds to approximately 95\% completeness (see \citet{shuntov25}), resulting in a limiting magnitude of $m_{\rm F444W}^{\rm lim}=27$.
+The S/N > 5 threshold was chosen to ensure that the detected flux is statistically significant, reducing the impact of noise on the measurements.
+This magnitude cut also helps eliminate spatial selection biases caused by small variations in depth across the COSMOS-Web survey area.